Amid standoff in Beirut blast probe, US national released | Law-Order

 American officials threatened Lebanon with sanctions if Auf was not released, Zakka said, noting that a section of the Robert Levinson Hostage Recovery and Hostage-Taking Accountability Act — named after a retired FBI agent who vanished in 2007 and is now presumed dead — authorises the US president to impose sanctions, including visa revocations, on people believed to be involved in the wrongful detention of Americans.

-Straight after his release, Auf was briefly taken to his Beirut apartment to collect some of his belongings before he was escorted by US embassy officials to Beirut's Rafik Hariri International Airport where he boarded a plane out of the country, his daughter Dalia told The Associated Press on Thursday.
+Shortly after Auf was released he was briefly taken to his Beirut apartment to collect some of his belongings before he was escorted by US embassy officials to Beirut's Rafik Hariri International Airport where he boarded a plane out of the country, said Zakka who was in contact with the family.

-"The US embassy told us you need to get on a flight and you have to be discreet, of course, for his condition and for his safety,'" Dalia Auf said in a telephone interview with the AP.
-She spoke from a country in the Middle East where her father will spend some time to undergo medical checkup before heading back to the US.

 A US embassy spokesperson declined to comment on the case.